fungcollin/acit2420-assignment03/README.md

 ## Introduction

-This repository will create and enable a .html file of syste minformation to automatically run everyday at 05:00 using a systemd service and timer.
+This repository will teach you how to setup an index.html file to run a designated script at a determined time using systemd service and timer.
+It will also feature the use of nginx and UFW firewall enabling.

 ## Table of Contents